What is Colace?

 You should not use this medicine for longer than 1 week, unless your doctor tells you to.
 Call your doctor if your symptoms do not improve, or if you have not had a bowel movement within 1 to 3 days.
 Overuse of a stool softener can lead to serious medical problems.

-Store at room temperature away from moisture and heat.
+Store at room temperature away from moisture, light, and heat.
 Do not freeze liquid medicine.

 Usual Adult Dose for Constipation: